Skip to main content

 Taught by multi-award-winning drag clown Justin Miller (aka Pearle Harbour), this class aims to equip its participants with the skills to tear down (or at least peek around) the fourth wall and authentically listen to their audience, and respond urgently to hug the calamity in the room.

-Justin Miller is a queer, Toronto-based playwright, producer, theatre maker, and Fool.
+Justin Miller is a queer performer, producer, and Fool.
 As his darkly comic drag persona, Pearle Harbour, he has been called “one of the most engaging and thoughtful performance artists around” (NOW Magazine).

 His award-winning original works have been presented to rave critical and audience response across Canada, published in Canadian Theatre review, and featured on the CBC.
 As a screenwriter, he has developed work for NBC-Peacock.

-As a drag dramatist, consultant, and artist-educator, he has shared his unique perspective at Queens University, University of New Brunswick, Randolph College for the Performing Arts, Toronto Metropolitan University, and the Stratford Festival.
+As an educator, he has taught at Queens University, University of New Brunswick, Randolph College for the Performing Arts, Toronto Metropolitan University, and has been the drag consultant at the Stratford Festival for three seasons running.

-Selected accolades include Audience Choice Award (SummerWorks), Outstanding Solo Performance (My Entertainment World), Dora Mavor-Moore Award nominations for Outstanding Performance and Costume Design, and the Jon Kaplan Legacy Fund Award for Canadian Theatre Performer.
+Selected accolades include Audience Choice Award (SummerWorks), Oustanding Solo Performance (My Entertainment World Critic’s Award), 3 Dora Mavor-Moore Award nominations (Outstanding Performance, Outstanding Costume Design), Finalist for the Playwright’s Guild of Canada John Palmer Award, and Winner of the Jon Kaplan Legacy Fund Award for a Canadian Stage Performer.

 See more at www.pearleharbour.com.